Ivan-P23994/Flighter-API/README.md

 - Ability to fetch the current weather for a single city name
 - Ability to fetch the current weather for multiple cities
-- Ability to fetch the current weather for a single city and multiple cities in the vicitiny(as compared to longitude and latitude)
+- Ability to fetch the current weather for a single city and multiple cities in the vicinity(as compared to longitude and latitude)
 - Ability to fetch the current weather for multiple cities and return the city with the coldest temperature among them

 ## Second Part